When Is George Michael’s Funeral? Delayed Toxicology Results To Determine If Drugs Played A Part In Singer’s Death

 Despite the request, Andros Georgiou, a cousin of the singer, said he suspects George died of an accidental drug overdose, as reported by The Sun.

-Georgiu admitted that Michael had been recently taking “hard drugs” before he died, but insisted that he doesn’t believe the singer committed suicide.
+Georgiou admitted that Michael had been recently taking “hard drugs” before he died, but insisted that he doesn’t believe the singer committed suicide.

-“Hard drugs had been back in his life,” he said.
 “I just think he took too much of something, mixed with antidepressants and other drugs he was on – with alcohol.
 I think his heart just stopped beating.”

 Andros also revealed that George Michael had been so addicted to crack cocaine that the singer claimed it was one of his “favorite drugs.”